tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 as a silly obsession with cleanliness.
 Sitting on the public toilet is probably perfectly safe, and hovering is known to have undesirable health outcomes, like taking longer to pee  (Moore & al, 1991).
+Can we just get over our concern for such cleanliness?

 As an aside, we should consider squatting.
 Among other benefits, it might make peeing faster.
 (Amjadi & al, 2006; Rane & Corstiaans, 2008) On the other hand, it might not.
 (Unsal & Cimentepe, 2004)

-Maybe we should just get over this.
-Alternatively, maybe we can keep toilets from feeling dirty.

 ### Keeping toilets clean